CHrlS98/aodf-toolkit/README.md

 # AODF

 GPU-accelerated python implementation of ODF filtering algorithm for asymmetric ODF estimation in diffusion MRI.
+The method is presented in [Poirier et al. (2024)](https://doi.org/10.1016/j.neuroimage.2024.120516).

 ## Installation
 The application can be installed using `pip`.
 The application is tested with `python 3.10`.
 We recommend installing the application inside a virtual environment (see python `venv` instructions [here](https://docs.python.org/3/library/venv.html)).
+To install, run the following command from the project root:

 ```
 pip install -e .